mensah-j/portfolio/posts/counting-symmetric-scales/post.md

 length: "∼1250 words"
 ---

 In this post, we give two puzzles related to a concept in music theory referred to as scale symmetry.
-Roughly speaking, a symmetric scale is a musical scale which does not give a strong impression of tonality.
+Roughly speaking, a symmetric scale is a musical scale which does not give a strong impression<!--more--> of tonality.
 Before stating the two problems, we give a brief overview of the relevant theory and establish some terminology.

 ## Equal-temperament